Chapter 2 Working with data structures

 Let’s investigate the Dataframe as an object:

-• What can a Dataframe do (in terms of operations and functions)?
+• What can a Dataframe do (methods)?

-2.3.1 What does a Dataframe contain (in terms of data)?
+2.5 What does a Dataframe contain?

 We first take a look at the contents: